 How long does it take PTSD to improve?

 My point is that there are no specific cutoffs and time-frames for how long things happen, how long wounds hurt and heal.
 Everyone grows and learns and develops in different order.
 Different people have different emotional needs met and different relationships.
 Some people expect to be able to go to work and earn a living and come home.
 But when that workplace has an industrial accident and that doesn’t happen and you lose your friends, your coworkers, your job or your finances and then your house and then no one will talk to you and you have to move away.
 I mean, you can lose everything.

 I have been a psychiatrist specializing in PTSD for a little while now and have a background in writing and research before that.
-Did some emergency medicine and I'm a military veteran as well.
-And so, I've thought about this and studied it a lot.
+Did some emergency medicine and I’m a military veteran as well.
+And so, I’ve thought about this and studied it a lot.
 Written books, protocols and I wanted to steal a page out of a book I wrote on it.
-A book called The Warrior Class, called, 'Normal Reactions to Trauma' and essentially just share that with you today so you'd have an idea of what normal post-traumatic symptoms really are.
+Click here to see the latest and best PTSD books.

 “You’re never the same after being run over by a truck.”

 There’s a saying I like involved early on in my training for PTSD treatment and that is, “You’re never the same after being run over by a truck.”
 And I think about that.
 I know a therapist that literally was hit by a car.
 She likes to run and marathon and ride bikes.
 And one day while on her bike she was hit by a car.
 Fractured her pelvis and some other injuries.
 Multiple surgeries, physical therapy.
 She healed up for the most part but do you think she runs and bikes exactly the same as she did before?
 No. She’s not the same after she’s been run over by a truck.
 So you can’t expect that someone’s going to return to a pre-trauma life perfectly well.